chethan2kumar/SplunkArchitect/Creating-and-Using-Summary-Indexes.md

 Select the App context to create the saved search in, if applicable New

-Complete the fields per the following image and field data examples:
+Complete the fields per the following image and field data examples for a report named 'Top 20 NGE Exception Messages':

 ![Saved Search Report Setup 1](/images/saved_search_settings_1.png)